Pedro Colón: Wisconsin courts

-Court of Appeals

 Just after the 2023 election, Wisconsin Court of Appeals judge Timothy Dugan announced he would not run for re-election in 2024.
 Colón announced his campaign to succeed Dugan in May 2023.
 Dugan subsequently announced he would leave office early, in November 2023.
 Governor Tony Evers then appointed Colón to succeed Dugan in November to finish out the remaining year of his term.
-When sworn in, Colón will be the first Latino to serve on the Wisconsin Court of Appeals.
+Colón was the first Latino to serve on the Wisconsin Court of Appeals.

+When Wisconsin Supreme Court justice Ann Walsh Bradley announced that she would not run for re-election in 2025, Colón was discussed as a possible candidate to succeed her, but he ultimately did not enter that race.
+He was again suggested as a possible candidate in the 2026 Wisconsin Supreme Court election, but again deferred, endorsing his former Assembly colleague Chris Taylor.
+Shortly after Taylor's victory in the April 2026 election, Colón announced that he would run for state Supreme Court in the 2027 election.

 Personal life

 He is married to Betty J. Ulmer; they have two daughters, Lily and Julia, and live in Walker's Point.
 Judge Colón is on the board of directors of the National Association of Latino Elected Officials.